Every state’s favourite fast food chain: the ultimate list

 Texas: Roostar Vietnamese Grill, Houston

-With its significant Vietnamese population, it's no surprise Houston has some of the country’s best banh mi spots.
-Roostar Vietnamese Grill is the brainchild of Linda Nguyen, who used recipes adapted from her grandmother’s sandwich shop in Vietnam to launch a legacy of her own; she now has three, award-winning branches across the city.
-Soft baguettes are piled with an array of delicious fillings, from chopped ribeye to sous vide pork belly, all garnished with pickles and sauces made fresh in-house.
+With its significant Vietnamese population, it's no surprise that Houston has some of the country’s best bánh mì spots.
+Roostar Vietnamese Grill is the brainchild of Linda Nguyen, who used recipes adapted from her grandmother’s sandwich shop in Vietnam to launch a legacy of her own; she now has three award-winning branches across the city.
+Soft baguettes are piled with an array of delicious fillings, from chopped rib-eye to sous vide pork belly, and all are garnished with pickles and sauces made fresh in-house.

 PrettyBirdChicken/Facebook